drashland/website-v2/docs/line/v1.x/2_tutorials/1_introduction/2_about_the_tutorials.md

 # About the Tutorials

-The tutorials in the sidebar show you how to create a "Greeter" CLI and build off of each other.
-They are ordered (from top to bottom) in a way that will help you understand how Line can be used to build basic CLIs to complex CLIs as well as the nuances in the framework.
-Since all tutorials have example code of setting up and installing a CLI, it is not required that you read the tutorials in order.
-However, it is greatly recommended so you do not miss out on any details explaining Line's internal behavior.
+The tutorials in the sidebar are ordered (from top to bottom) in a way that will help you understand how to create a single command CLI and a subcommand CLI.

+All of the information regarding main commands, subcommands, adding arguments, and adding options come after the CLI-creation tutorials.
+Reason being we want you to build a CLI first and get into the nuances of the framework later.
+However, the choice is always yours!

 Most tutorials will follow the format below: